 Hiking is a great way to explore rural areas, get some exercise, de-stress and also potentially take some good photographs.
 If you are planning your first hike, or just want some tips on how to hike better, then keep reading.
-Here are top suggestions and tips on hiking for beginners.
+Here are our top suggestions and tips on hiking for beginners.

 Hike with someone else